koma-private/csvs/README.md

 - *Interactive mode* cannot be used if CSV data is provided via `STDIN`.
 Use `--in-file` to specify CSV files instead.
 - Since **csvs** loads entire CSV files into memory, large files may require significant RAM.
+- CSV files with filenames starting with `sqlite_` cannot be specified using the `--in-file` option, as names beginning with `sqlite_` are reserved by the SQLite database.

 ## Acknowledgments